 The 9 Best Commercial Vacuums

 This wiki has been updated 31 times since it was first published in October of 2016.
 If you need more power than a standard machine can produce, try one of these commercial vacuums.
 They come in upright and canister models, are designed specifically for frequent use, and are available with a number of features to meet the specialized needs of hotels, restaurants, offices, and shops, so regardless of how much space you have, you'll be able to keep everything neat and presentable.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes